Zirosaur/Zirosaur/README.md

 - 💞️ I’m looking to collaborate on Discord
 - 📫 How to reach me : sfxghazi@gmail.com /
 - 😄 Pronouns: Ziro
-- ⚡ Fun fact: I am a forestry graduate but I am more interested in programming XD
+- ⚡ Fun fact: I am a forestry graduate but I am more interested in coding XD

 <!---
 Ziro/Zirosaur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.